numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 the functionality.

 **Alternatives:** Some of these flags could be implemented by inheriting for example from a ``ParametricDType`` class.
 However, on the C-side as an implementation detail it seems simpler to provide a flag.
-This does not preclude the possibility of creating a ``ParametricDType`` to Python to represent the same thing.
+This does not preclude the possibility of creating a ``ParametricDType`` to represent the same thing in Python.

-**Example:** The ``datetime64`` DType is considered parametric, due to its unit, and unlike a float64 has no canonical representation.
+**Example:** The ``datetime64`` DType is considered parametric, due to its unit, and unlike a float64 has no default representation.
+It is considered canonical if stored in native byte-order, but any function has to be aware of all possible datetime units.
 The associated ``type`` is the ``np.datetime64`` scalar.

 **Issues and Details:** A DType candidate like ``Categorical`` need not have a clear type associated with it.
 Instead, the ``type`` may be ``object`` and the